-- Heat a pan over medium heat and cook crumbled sausage for about 10 to 15 minutes or until cooked through.
+- Heat a pan over medium heat and cook crumbled sausage, stirring every so often, for about 10 to 15 minutes or until cooked through.
 Drain fat.
-Transfer sausage to a plate and lay to one side.
+Transfer sausage to a plate and set aside.
 Preheat oven to 350 degrees Fahrenheit for use shortly.

-- Add spinach to pan with ¼ teaspoon of salt and nutmeg and cook until just wilted, about 2 minutes.
-Remove from pan, squeeze out excess moisture and roughly chop.
-Lay to one side.
+- Add spinach to pan with ¼ teaspoon of salt and nutmeg and cook, stirring often, until just wilted, about 2 minutes.
+Remove from pan, squeeze out excess moisture, and roughly chop.
+Set aside.